Finding Data: Data on Multinational/Crossnational

 Aims to provide detailed information about religious adherence worldwide since 1945.
 It contains data about the number of adherents by religion in each of the states in the international system.
 These numbers are given for every half-decade period (1945, 1950, etc., through 2010).
 Percentages of the states' populations that practice a given religion are also provided.
 (Note: These percentages are expressed as decimals, ranging from 0 to 1, where 0 indicates that 0 percent of the population practices a given religion and 1 indicates that 100 percent of the population practices that religion.)
 Some of the religions (as detailed below) are divided into religious families.
 To the extent data are available, the breakdown of adherents within a given religion into religious families is also provided.
 The Regional Religion Dataset: The unit of analysis is the region, measured at five-year intervals.
 The Correlates of War regional breakdown is used with one modification: the Oceania category is added for Correlates of War nation numbers 900 and above.

-Contains time series data for 1960, 1965, 1970 and annually from 1975-2011 for around 140 different telecommunication and ICT statistics covering the telecommunication network and ICT uptake, mobile services, quality of service, traffic, staff, tariffs, revenue and investment.
+Contains time series data for 1960, 1965, 1970 and annually from 1975-2015 for around 180 different telecommunication and ICT statistics covering the telecommunication network and ICT uptake, mobile services, quality of service, traffic, staff, tariffs, revenue and investment.
 Data for over 200 economies are available.
 For select series more recent data may be available on the ITU website.
-Also see ITU Historical Statistics.
+Also see ITU Historical Statistics with select data from 1849-1967.

 This page last updated: October 21, 2009